Exclusive economic zone: Australia

 The United Nations Commission on the Limits of the Continental Shelf (CLCS) confirmed, in April 2008, Australia's rights over an additional 2.5 million square kilometres of seabed beyond the limits of Australia's EEZ.
 Australia also claimed, in its submission to the UN Commission on the Limits of the Continental Shelf, additional Continental Shelf past its EEZ from the Australian Antarctic Territory, but these claims were deferred on Australia's request.
 However, Australia's EEZ from its Antarctic Territory is approximately 2 million square kilometres.

 Brazil

 Brazil's EEZ includes areas around the Fernando de Noronha Islands, Saint Peter and Saint Paul Archipelago, and the Trindade and Martim Vaz Islands.
-It is called the Blue Amazon.

-In 2004, Brazil submitted its claims to the United Nations Commission on the Limits of the Continental Shelf (CLCS) to extend its maritime continental margin.

 Canada

 Canada is unusual in that its exclusive economic zone, covering 5,599,077 km2, is slightly smaller than its territorial waters.
-The latter generally extend only 12 nautical miles from the shore, but also include inland marine waters such as Hudson Bay (about 300 nmi across), the Gulf of Saint Lawrence and the internal waters of the Arctic Archipelago.
+The latter generally extend only 12 nautical miles from the shore but also include inland marine waters such as Hudson Bay (about 300 nmi across), the Gulf of Saint Lawrence and the internal waters of the Arctic Archipelago.